 Sir Lennox Berkeley was a seminal figure in twentieth-century English music, as both composer and teacher.
 Within these pages you’ll be able to find out more about the man and his music, with a Biography, Picture Gallery, lists of Works and Recordings and many useful Links.

 You’ll also discover how you can become a member of the Society.
 We are a small organisation (with charitable status), dedicated to the promotion of Berkeley’s music.
 We exist to encourage performance, study, recording and broadcast of his work.
 In recent years his rich repertoire has become more prominent than at any time since his death.
 As you’ll see on the Recordings page, CDs produced by internationally-acclaimed record labels cover the full range of Berkeley’s output: symphonies, operas and ballets, chamber and instrumental music, songs, choral music and liturgical settings.
+The one-act comic opera, A Dinner Engagement, is always in production somewhere in the world, and the sacred works are in regular liturgical use in cathedrals, churches and university chapels.

 I hope you find this site useful – whether you’re new to Sir Lennox’s music, or a performer or music-lover already familiar with it.

 Do let us know your thoughts about the man, the music, the site – we’d really like to hear from you.
+And don’t forget we're here to promote the Berkeley repertoire, so do get in touch if you need help raising funds for a concert or recording: just fill in our grant application form.

 Petroc Trelawny President, The Lennox Berkeley Society